FrankFU323/Coldplay_data_analysis/README.md

 ## Overview

 The paper *Exploring Coldplay’s Music Through Data Analysis* analyzes Coldplay’s discography using Spotify API data, focusing on tempo, energy, danceability, and song durations over time.
 Through data visualizations, it reveals trends like a correlation between tempo and energy and variations in song lengths by album release dates.
 Most songs fall within a consistent duration range of 3-5 minutes, with outliers in later years indicating longer tracks.
-Tempo and energy correlate with moderately high danceability, reflecting Coldplay’s balance between upbeat and introspective styles.
-The study highlights data visualization’s role in understanding musical evolution.
+Tempo, energy and danceability seem to have low correlation.
+The study highlights data visualization’s role in understanding musical evolution through the analysis of Coldplay spotify data.

 ## File Structure